Mud Blood

 "Mud Blood" is a song recorded by Belgian singer Loïc Nottet, released on 17 March 2017 by Jive Epic.
-Written by Army Morrey and Nottet and produced by Alexandre Germys, the track acts as the second single for Nottet's debut studio album Selfocracy (2017).
+Written by Amy Morrey and Nottet and produced by Alexandre Germys, the track acts as the second single for Nottet's debut studio album Selfocracy (2017).
 Musically, it has been described as a 1980s and rock-inspired electropop song featuring synthesizers in its instrumentation.
 The lyrics discuss on the presence of demons inside people.

 Music critics were positive towards "Mud Blood", praising its construction and catchiness; selected reviewers viewed it as the best track from Selfocracy.
 An accompanying music video for the song was directed by Edouard Valette and uploaded onto Nottet's official YouTube channel on 21 July 2017.
 It portrays a fight between good and evil in which two versions of the singer fight against each other by performing choreography.
 The visual was received with universal acclaim from critics.
 For further promotion, Nottet performed "Mud Blood" on several radio and television shows, and included it on the setlist of his Selfocracy Tour (2017–2018).
 The track attained minor commercial success in Belgium.

 Background and composition

-"Mud Blood" was written by Army Morrey and Nottet during a 30-minute session in July 2016, while production was solely handled by Alexandre Germys.
+"Mud Blood" was written by Amy Morrey and Nottet during a 30-minute session in July 2016, while production was solely handled by Alexandre Germys.
 The latter was also credited for programming and for providing synthesizers.
 Mixing was handled by Lionel Capouillez, while F.A.M.E.'S. Project provided choir vocals.
 In an interview Nottet stated that the song's title, although not originally meant to, was a "small tribute" to the term 'Mudblood' used in British novelist J. K. Rowling's Harry Potter fantasy series.
 "Mud Blood" was released for digital download on 17 March 2017 by Jive Epic in various countries, acting as the second single for the singer's debut studio album Selfocracy (2017).
 Later also released for streaming by Sony Music Entertainment, it was the first song to be composed for the record.

 "Mud Blood" has been described as a 1980s and rock-inspired electropop song that prominently features synthesizers in its refrain.
 Its "evocative" lyrics discuss on the presence of demons inside people.
 The track opens with the lyrics: "We got demons/Demons stuck inside our blood/Yeah we got drugs inside our heart/Yeah we eat the mud to be free".
 Nottet subsequently "scoffs at conformity" with the lines: "We're gonna lose, Mama/ because we choose, Mama/ To say that we're the best, but we look just like the rest", and later references "those who pursue superficial glories": "We want that crown, Mama/And we want it now, Mama/To be the selfish kings of a worthless empire."